ipdk-io/networking-recipe/setup/building-es2k-stratum-deps.md

 In order to cross-compile for the ACC, you will need to define a number of environment variables.
-This is typically done by putting the bash commands in a text file (e.g. `es2k-setup.env`) and using the `source` or `.` command to execute it.
+This is typically done by putting the bash commands in a file (e.g. `es2k-setup.env`) and using the `source` command to execute it.
 We recommend removing execute permission from the file (`chmod a-x setup.env`) to remind yourself to source it, not run it.

 For example: